dirkpuge/glossary/misc.md

 ## Open Source

 Denoting software for which the original source code is made freely available and may be redistributed and modified.

+## Query (Database)

+A database query is a request for data from a database.
+Usually the request is to retrieve data; however, data can also be manipulated using queries.

 ## Reliable (software systems)